 If you can’t answer yes to all of these questions consider taking these Foundation Center Classes:

 OK, now back to the original question about the percentage of grant proposals that get funded.

-One source that gets close to answering this question is the Foundation Center's Foundation Growth and Giving Estimates, 2004 Preview (pp. 14-15).
+One source that got close to answering this question a long time ago is the Foundation Center's Foundation Growth and Giving Estimates, 2004 Preview (pp. 14-15).
 Based on responses from 878 grantmakers, in 2004: